-Sign up to follow Kristy's WRITING DESK Newsletter to receive book and Bible study news, behind-the-scenes research photos, freebies & fun, and speaking event updates.
+Sign up to follow Kristy's WRITING DESK Newsletter to receive book and Bible study news, behind-the-scenes research, freebies & fun, and speaking event updates.
+You can also join our READERS CORNER group -- (Kristy pops in there to chat with readers from time to time!)

 Kristy loves chatting with book-loving friends, and is happy to sign books at various appearances throughout the year.
 You can meet Kristy by attending a conference or author appearance, or by booking a speaking event in your area.